Mathematics Triathlon current year participant information

 The Triathlon competition is typically held on the college campus in late April of each year.
 Three major competitive events target individual and collaborative problem solving skills of participants.
 Competitors begin with a 30 minute individual test consisting of twenty problems of increasing difficulty.
 The second 30-minute team event is a set of five problems to be solved by a team of three to four students.
 Following the individual and team events is “half-time.”
 Competitors have a snack and participate in a large group mathematical activity designed to promote interaction between (pre)teens from difference schools.
 The half-time event allows the grading team to finish all scoring before the participants leave for the day.
 The third and final competitive event is a relay-type competition where all participants from each school cycle to solve as many “quick-think” problems as possible in a five-minute period.
 Once the relay is complete, prizes are awarded to the highest overall scorers in each event and the top individual from each school.
 Trophies are given to the school with the best three ordinal rankings over the three major events.

-Planning for the Triathlon is completed by a team of two full-time and one or two part-time Trinity mathematics faculty together with one or two undergraduate student assistants.
-Although each committee member has individual responsibilities for planning-correspondence, physical logistics, prize procurement, half-time activity design, document preparation-all participate in problem selection.
+Planning for the Triathlon is completed by a team of three full-time and one or two part-time Trinity mathematics faculty together with one or two undergraduate student assistants.
+Although each committee member has individual responsibilities for planning–correspondence, physical logistics, prize procurement, half-time activity design, document preparation–all participate in problem selection.
 The problems are selected to balance NCTM Standards 2000 content strands (number and operations, algebra, geometry, measurement, data analysis and probability) and process strands (problem solving, reasoning and proof, communication, connections, representation) as well as difficulty.
 Archives of individual and team competition tests are posted on the Internet along with solutions and success statistics.
 See the links below.

 Implementation of the Triathlon depends heavily on undergraduate volunteers.
 Trinity students participate in registration, administering and grading the exams, escorting groups of competitors around campus, and facilitating “half-time” activities.